raspberrypilearning/infrared-bird-box/WORKSHEET.md

 Once a bird has moved in, the box must not be disturbed until they have finished breeding; this is usually between October and January in the UK.
 If something goes wrong you can't just open the box and fiddle with your wires or adjust the camera, as this will traumatise the birds and could cause eggs or hatchlings to be abandoned.

 A requirement of the system is to see the birds in total darkness.
 A light inside the bird box could attract insects and predators, and therefore no birds would select it as a nesting site.
-It is possible, however, to illuminate the inside of the bird box with a kind of light that is invisible to animals and humans, but *is- visible to a camera.
+It is possible, however, to illuminate the inside of the bird box with a kind of light that is invisible to animals and humans, but *is* visible to a camera.
 This is commonly known as night vision.
 Night vision works by using a spectrum of light called [Infrared](http://en.wikipedia.org/wiki/Infrared) which has a longer wavelength than visible light.
 Notice that IR is to the right hand side of the visible spectrum of light below:

 ![](images/spectrum.jpg)